Properties from TBPM

 ../../_images/tbpm.png

-Density of states (a), optical (AC) conductivity (b), dynamic polarizability (c) and electronic (DC) conductivity (d) of graphene sample.
+Density of states (a), optical (AC) conductivity (b) conductivity (d) of graphene sample.

 We then demonstrate more capabilities of TBPM.
-Firstly, we add more settings to config:
+Firstly, we set the spin-degeneracy to 2:

 corr_ac = solver.calc_corr_ac_cond()